Treatment Options for Allergy-Triggered Asthma

 They work by opening up, or dilating, the airways in your lungs.
-Rescue medications include albuterol, Maxair, Proventil, and Xopenex.
+Rescue medications include albuterol, levalbuterol (Xopenex), and pirbuterol (Maxair).

 If your doctor thinks you're using your rescue inhaler too often, that's a sign your asthma isn't under control.
 You may need to take medications such as inhaled steroids every day.